Data strategy can help minimise risks, increase operational efficiency, identify customer insights, and create competitive edges.

 - Identify: How will data be identified?

 - Store: How to store data for easy access and sharing?

-- Analyze: How to interpret data into insights to achieve business goals?
+- Analyse: How to interpret data into insights to achieve business goals?

-- Govern: How to shape behaviors around data quality, security, and privacy?
+- Govern: How to shape behaviours around data quality, security, and privacy?